wombelix/dominik-wombacher-cc/content/pages/resume_en.rst

   |
   | Highlights:

-  - Built SharePoint-based workflow to handle complex server provisioning tasks and dependencies
+  - Built SharePoint workflow for complex server provisioning tasks and dependencies
-  - Created Jenkins pipelines as self-service platform for orchestration and automation tasks
+  - Created Jenkins pipelines as self-service platform for orchestration and automation
-  - Developed and maintained internal web and CLI tools for recurring administrative tasks
+  - Developed and maintained internal web and CLI tools for administrative tasks

   | Technologies, Products, Tools: